-Through your minute minder you will be able to set the time of day and set the minute minder.
-Reading this section will help you to get the most out of this function.
+Through your programmer you will be able to set the time of day, set the minute minder, and use the semi and fully automatic cooking functions.
+The programmer is vital to the working of your appliance, and reading this section will make sure that you get the most out of your ovens.